nathanjones4323/geospatial-portfolio-app/README.md

 ```

 Where `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`, `POSTGRES_PORT`, and `POSTGRES_HOST` are the connection values for your PostgreSQL database. `US_CENSUS_CROSSWALK_API_KEY` is the API key you can get from the [US Census Bureau](https://api.census.gov/data/key_signup.html).

+The values you use here will be what your PostgreSQL database uses when it is initialized, and what you will connect with when you run the app.

 Create a `.env` file inside of `./db` and use the same environment variables as above
 ```bash